kemuelGermones/Trackero/README.md

 # Trackero

-The ultimate issue tracking app for all your project management needs.
-With Trackero, you can easily track, prioritize and resolve issues, bugs and tasks in one central location.
+This is a project management tool that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a one central location.

 ### [Live Site](https://trackero-client.vercel.app/)